 - Keep your stoma clean of dirt and debris.
 Swab as needed with gauze and normal saline.
 Use a mirror and flashlight to look in the stoma.
 Stoma is the opening created during your operation. - If you shower, protect your stoma with a washcloth or stoma shield.
-(Showering can also add extra humidity for your trach.) - Wash the skin around your stoma with mild soap and water and then wipe the area dry. - Use a stoma bib, which will protect your stoma, help keep dust and dirt out of your airways, and warm and moisten the air when you inhale (breath in). - If your skin is not kept clean and free of secretions, it is likely to become dry and irritated.
+(Showering can also add extra humidity for your trach.) - Wash the skin around your stoma with mild soap and water and then wipe the area dry. - Apply Vaseline to the area twice a day. - Use a stoma bib, which will protect your stoma, help keep dust and dirt out of your airways, and warm and moisten the air when you inhale (breath in). - If your skin is not kept clean and free of secretions, it is likely to become dry and irritated.